-'Big flaming ball' thought to be a meteorite sighted over Auckland
+'Big flaming ball' thought to be a meteor sighted over Auckland

-A sighting of a meteorite has been reported over Auckland, with one woman witnessing a "big flaming ball" shooting over the city.
+A sighting of a meteor has been reported over Auckland, with one woman witnessing a "big flaming ball" shooting over the city.

-Jamie Creedon said she was outside talking to a friend when she witnessed what she believes to be a meteorite over Albany, in north Auckland.
+Jamie Creedon said she was outside talking to a friend when she witnessed what she believes to be a meteor over Albany, in north Auckland.

 "I have never seen anything like it.
 I thought 'oh a shooting star' but it was massive and I could hear the whirr sound.